-The repeal of chapters 2-50, 2-51, 2-52, 2-53, and 2-54 and adoption of chapters 3-171, 3-172, 3-173, 3-174, 3-175, and 3-176, Hawaii Administrative Rules, on the Summary Page dated December 17, 2009, was adopted on December 17, 2009, following a public hearing held on December 10, 2009, after public notice was given in the Honolulu Star Bulletin, West Hawaii Today, The Maui News, and The Garden Island on November 9, 2009, and in the Hawaii Tribune Herald on November 10, 2009.
+The amendments to and compilation of chapter 3-172, Hawaii Administrative Rules, on the Summary Page dated May 30, 2017, were adopted on May 30, 2017, following a public hearing held on May 24, 2016, after public notice was given in the Honolulu Star-Advertiser, West Hawaii Today, Hawaii Tribune-Herald, The Maui News, and The Garden Island, on April 19, 2017.

-The repeal and adoption shall take effect ten days after filing with the Office of the Lieutenant Governor.
+These amendments to and compilation of chapter 3-172, Hawaii Administrative Rules, shall take effect ten days after filing with the Office of the Lieutenant Governor.